constantinadrian/Caterpillar_Montessori_MS_1/README.md

     - On IE all hero image from carousel from index page were stretched.

         - The img tag was remove as object-fit property didn't have support in IE and was replace with div tag with a class attribute in order to set up background image.
 All images were display correctly after.

+    - When added the 404.html Page - the page was not working after multiple attends

+        - On Slack community there was a pinned info about the 404 functionality.
+All I had to do was to create a 404.md file and place it with the 404.html in the root folder.
+Even so the 404 Page was working when the redirect was from index.html page as the other pages was move into a folder call "pages".
+After move all the pages back to root folder the 404 Page was working correctly when the mistype was on any of the pages.

+            The 404.md file content:
+            ```
+            ---
+            permalink: /404.html
+            ---
+            ```
+    - On Iphone 5S (IOS 10.2.1) the hover efect on the cards on "Why Choose Us" section does not work and the user can't see the text that it's hidden when interact on the card.

+        - After multiple search I found that the hover effect does not work across all mobile devices, only the latest, as this efect was only for desktops.

 - ### Deployment

   - #### Inception project